wajihmghazli/fairness_sdk/README.md

 The data_augmentation sub-module contains functions for performing data augmentation techniques.
 These techniques help increase the size of the training dataset and prevent overfitting.

-### data_visualization

-The data_visualization sub-module provides functions for visualizing data distributions, enabling a better understanding of the datasets.
-It also allows for the comparison of different machine learning models.

 ### data_balancing

 The data_balancing sub-module is responsible for balancing the training and test datasets.
 It includes functions to address any class imbalance issues and ensure fair representation of different classes.

-### model_testing

-The model_testing sub-module offers functions for testing machine learning models.
-It provides evaluation metrics and techniques to assess model performance.

-### model_benchmarking

-The model_benchmarking sub-module facilitates the comparison of different models.
-It includes functions to measure and compare model performance, assisting in selecting the most suitable model for the task.

 ## Usage